ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 42 complete B-block peals

-I have found 2 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [31,  35] of round blocks where the sixes can be rearranged to give 42 complete B-blocks.
+I have found 2 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [31,  35] of round blocks where the sixes can be rearranged to give 42 complete B-blocks.
 Here are the sets of blocks together with some peals.
 Both sets of blocks are based on a group of order 3.

 ### 31 round blocks, signature: 57:4+120
 ```